flancia-coop/doc.anagora.org/social-coop-tech-group.md

     - Eduardo
         - Sysadmin type with interest in coding from Argentina :)
 - Agenda setting
-    - Mastodon 4.5
+    - Documentation
+        - How things should be (tm)
+            - wiki.social.coop is the source of tru
+    - Onboarding process + stack at a high level
     - Andrew's asks
         - Budget related
             - Discretionary budget
             - Hosting budget
             - Stipends
         - Community contributions (to projects etc.)
-    - Documentation
+    - Mastodon 4.5
-    - Onboarding process + stack at a high level
 - Check out

 ## 2025-10-29